Table of Contents Hide

 - Improved appearance and natural look:

 With false teeth similar exactly in both color and shape to natural teeth, flipper teeth feels natural and offers an enhanced smile and look.
 Not only do the gaps and missing teeth are filled, but also a beautiful appearance is achieved.
 You don’t have worries anymore about how your front teeth may look.

 Flipper tooth is convenient.
 You remove them easily and snap it back in your mouth whenever you want.
 That means no difficulty in eating and chewing what you want.

 - Stability of surrounding teeth:

-when a tooth is missing, the other teeth can drift into the edentulous area (missing place of the lost tooth).
-This makes other teeth rotate and grow into abnormal angles, making disruption in occlusion and causing lack of enough space in the missing are for later permanent placement of tooth.
-Flipper tooth is, therefore, fit well for these needs.
+When a tooth is missing, the other teeth can drift into the edentulous area (missing place of the lost tooth).
+This makes other teeth rotate and grow into abnormal angles, making disruption in occlusion and causing lack of enough space in the missing area for later permanent tooth placement.
+Flipper denture is, therefore, fit well for these needs.

 - Easy making and manufacture process:

 Once the impression is taken to get your mold for flipper fabrication, it doesn’t take much of your time.
 That same day or the next day, your dentist prepares your custom-made artificial tooth.